freeCodeCampTO/fcc-tweet-meet/README.md

 ## Maintenance

-This program currently runs on an AWS Lambda function maintained by @victoriadotdev.
+This program currently runs on an AWS Lambda function maintained by [Victoria](https://github.com/victoriadrake).
 Please ping her for updates.